elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 ## Twists Meet

-Now that we can pinch the ring and the zig-zag together, such that the bars can be lengthened afterwards, we can start the real assembly.
+Now that we can pinch the ring and the Z's together, such that the bars can be lengthened afterwards, we can start the real assembly.

 ![tower][tower-t1]

 When it's partially hooked up we basically have two [twist sisters](https://pretenst.com/construction/2020/07/13/twist) joined by a hexagon of tension.

+Notice that the way you first connect a Z to a twist is to have its middle segment pull almost vertically between bar-ends, leaving the two end segments (top and bottom) **loose**.

 ![tower][tower-t2]

+The loose ends of the Z's are there to make connections which melt one twist into the next.
+Each loose end reaches either up or down, in search of the next twist's bar ends.

+## Slack and a Peculiar Milestone

-Fortunately, you have quite a bit of freedom to attach and remove the ends from the bars themselves, and since you can make bars shorter at any time, it's easy to slacken things up temporarily to make a correction if you've done something wrong (I did, many times).
+Fortunately, you have quite a bit of freedom to attach and remove the ends from the bars themselves, and since you can make bars shorter at any time, it's easy to **slacken** things up temporarily to make a correction if you've done something wrong (I did, many many times).

 ![tower][tower-t3]

-## Peculiar Milestone

 Just for fun, I decided that the first milestone would be for my tower to be tight and strong enough to hold up **both volumes** of Bucky Fuller's **Synergetics**.
+(Fuller fans unite and chant "More!
+With!
+Less! - More!
+With!
+Less!" until we have given all of humanity an adequate lifestyle on spaceship earth)

 ![tower][tower-x1]

 If you look closely you can see that one of the bars is curving under the stress.
+These are not yet serious materials.

 ## Become a Robot

 Then begins the step-by-step process of adding twists.

+* new twist
-* clamp three bars of the new twist with the perpendicular clamps to hold them in place
+    * clamp three bars together into a twist with three perp-clamps
     * attach a top tension ring to the upper bar ends
     * connect the ends of zig-zags to complete the new twist (with still the bottom ring absent)
     * gather the twist's top ring together with the aluminum connector into radial tension
+* link tower top
-* remove the radial tension from the top tower ring (pull out the tie wraps)
+    * remove the radial tension from the top tower triangle (pull out the tie wraps, releasing ring)
     * place the new twist on the top of the tower, settling to make a tension hexagon that you then connect.
     * connect the tower's loose zig-zag ends to the new twist's loose ends and vice versa
+* tightening
-* pinch all cords tightly enough with the outer nuts
+    * pinch all cords tightly enough with the outer nuts so that nothing slips around
-* extend the bars using the inner nuts until it's all tight.
+    * extend the bars using the inner nuts until the compression is tightly held back by the tension
+* **repeat!**

 ![tower][tower-x3]

-At a certain point, with some good music playing, you get into the flow and learn to avoid mistakes better and better until it almost becomes automatic.
+At a certain point, with some ambient music playing, you get into the flow and learn to avoid mistakes better and better until it almost becomes automatic.

 ## Conclusion